 Non-academic failure occurs when a student is dismissed from the program for reasons to do with his or her ethical or professional conduct rather than academic performance.
 Examples include (but are not limited to) plagiarism, falsifying data, lying or cheating, acting maliciously against others, developing personal relationships with clients, and in general violating the APA Ethical Principles of Psychologists and Code of Conduct. http://www.apa.org/ethics/code/index.aspx

-At the end of each year of graduate study, all students are evaluated by the program faculty (Experimental or Clinical).
+At the end of each year of graduate study, all students are evaluated by the Area faculty (Experimental or Clinical).
 In addition, a student may be evaluated at any time of year if a problem is perceived by the faculty.
 At the time of the evaluation, both academic and nonacademic factors are considered.
 One of six possible preliminary recommendations may result from this evaluation:

 - Continue - the student is encouraged to continue in the program for another year.